Accessibility

 • A post stroke review between 4-8 months following date of stroke.

-• Assistance with accessing community-based support
+• Help with accessing community-based support

 • Support for carers and family members